rclone/rclone/MANUAL.md

     rclone --min-size 100M delete remote:path

-That reads "delete everything with a minimum size of 100 MB", hence delete all files bigger than 100MBytes.
+That reads "delete everything with a minimum size of 100 MiB", hence delete all files bigger than 100 MiB.

 **Important**: Since this can cause data loss, test first with the `--dry-run` or the `--interactive`/`-i` flag.